 All children have a right to attend school and learn in a safe environment.
-All peer on peer abuse is unacceptable and will be taken seriously.
+All child-on-child abuse is unacceptable and will be taken seriously.

-In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the school, and/or online.
+In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child-onchild sexual violence and sexual harassment, including those that have happened outside of the school, and/or online.

 Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims and boys instigators of such abuse.
-Peer on peer abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
-The different forms of peer on peer abuse is likely to include, but not limited to:
+Children who are LGBTQ+ may be targeted by other children.
+Child-on-child abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
+The different forms of child-on-child abuse is likely to include, but not limited to: